If you wish to submit a Poultry Protein & Fat

 Final reports: A reminder will be sent to the investigator of the need to provide a final report at the completion date.
 Final reports are due within three months following completion of the research project as specified by the research proposal.
 If the final report has not been received in 90 days following the reminder notice, an "alert" letter will be sent to the investigator and the administrative office.
 Failure to reply within two weeks of this warning letter, a notification will be sent to the administrative officer and the investigator that no additional monies will be paid to that institution (or research organization) until the report has been received.

 There are four separate parts to the final research report.
+All four parts MUST be included to be accepted.
 These are:

 (1) cover sheet,